 Meghnad Desai's All-Time Favourite Books

-From Vadodara to the British Parliament, Meghnad Desai has lived a remarkable and illustrious life.
-Author of books such as The Raisina Model, The Rediscovery of India and Hubris, the economist and politician has recently released his autobiography, Rebellious Lord.
+From Vadodara to the British Parliament, Meghnad Desai (1940–2025) lived a remarkable and illustrious life.
+Author of books such as The Raisina Model, The Rediscovery of India and Hubris, the economist and politician gave us a list of his favourite books in 2021, right after the release of his autobiography Rebellious Lord.

 offline

-From Vadodara to the British Parliament, Meghnad Desai has lived a remarkable and illustrious life.
-Author of books such as The Raisina Model, The Rediscovery of India and Hubris, the economist and politician has recently released his autobiography, Rebellious Lord.
+From Vadodara to the British Parliament, Meghnad Desai (1940–2025) lived a remarkable and illustrious life.
+Author of books such as The Raisina Model, The Rediscovery of India and Hubris, the economist and politician gave us a list of his favourite books in 2021, right after the release of his autobiography Rebellious Lord.

-Gujaratno Naath (The Lord and Master of Gujarat) by K. M. Munshi, Pravin Prakashan, Rs 450
+Gujaratno Naath (The Lord and Master of Gujarat) by K. M. Munshi

 When I was about nine, I read this Gujarati novel 28 times.
 My father said he wouldn’t allow me to ever read the book again.
 This glorified medieval history of Gujarat was altogether thrilling for me.